ChromaticRanger/Chess/docs/generate-tasks-vscode.md

 ## File Creation Instructions

 Claude Code should:
-1. Create the `tasks/tasks-[prd-filename].md` file directly
+1. Create the task list file in the same feature subdirectory as the PRD: `tasks/[feature-name]/tasks-[prd-filename].md`
 2. Use the exact filename format: if PRD is `prd-user-dashboard.md`, create `tasks-prd-user-dashboard.md`
-3. Ensure the tasks directory exists before creating the file
+3. Place the task list in the same subdirectory as its corresponding PRD for organizational consistency

 ## Interaction Model